Skip to content

 1. west calls lfc to generate C code from LF sources

-2. Generated code is compiled alongside reactor-uc library
+2. Generated code is compiled alongside the uLF runtime library

 3. west uses CMake to configure and build the final executable